DocSkellington/SkellEngine/docs/JSON/Game.md

 The game description file must be named `game.json` and must be in the root of `media`.

 # Accepted fields     {#json_game_description_fields}
+If a _name of the field_ starts with a tabulation, then it means it belongs to the last defined _object_.

 | Name of the field         | Expected type       | Description                                                                                                         | Default value  |
 |-------------------        |---------------      |-----------------------------------------------------                                                                |----------------|